We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Our editors vetted the best CBD oils and tinctures based on potency, flavor, and price.
-Kanibi, Aspen Green, and Joy Organics are among the brands that made our list.
+Aspen Green, Lord Jones, and cbdMD are among the brands that made our list.

 - Best affordable: Zatural Full-Spectrum CBD Oil | Skip to review